Birational classification of pointless del Pezzo surfaces of degree 8: Abstract

 \section{Abstract}

-Let $\ka$ be an algebraically nonclosed field of characteristic $0$.
-We show that two pointless quadric surfaces over $\ka$ are birationally equivalent if and only if they are isomorphic.
-Also we describe minimal surfaces birationally equivalent to a given pointless quadric surface.
+Let $\ka$ be a perfect field.
+Recently \mbox{J.-L.\,Colliot-Th\'el\`ene} showed that two pointless quadric surfaces over $\ka$ are birationally equivalent if and only if they are isomorphic.
+We show that this result holds for arbitrary del Pezzo surfaces of degree $8$ with the Picard number $1$, and describe minimal surfaces birationally equivalent to a given pointless del Pezzo surface of degree $8$.